Magical Girl Lyrical Nanoha Strikers

 Magical Girl Lyrical Nanoha StrikerS (魔法少女リリカルなのはStrikerS, Mahō Shōjo Ririkaru Nanoha Sutoraikāzu) is the third season of the Magical Girl Lyrical Nanoha series.
-The Nanoha anime was, in turn, a spin-off of the Triangle Heart series of games and OVAs, specifically Triangle Heart 3: Sweet Songs Forever.
 This season aired shortly after the promotional event "Lyrical Party III" on April 1, 2007.
 The series focuses more on team-based battles and bureaucracy rather than individual rivalry and school life, due to the change in character dynamics.
 The name StrikerS refers to an SS rank given to top mages, much like how A's refers to A rank mages.
 A special sound stage, under the name of StrikerS Sound stage X was released on October 29, 2008.
 A manga adaptation, which explored storylines outside of the anime series, ran in Megami Magazine from November 2006 to February 2008.

 Story

 Taking place ten years after the events of Magical Girl Lyrical Nanoha A's, Nanoha, Fate and Hayate have joined the Time-Space Administration Bureau and form the Lost Property Riot Force 6.
 Joining them are four new magical recruits, Subaru Nakajima, Teana Lanster, Erio Mondial and Caro.
 Together, they face up against the Jail Scaglietti, a dangerous criminal after the Lost Logia.